 Pistachio nuts on the tree grow in fleshy husks that turn from a green to a yellow-pink color when ripening.
 When fully mature the shell inside the husk will partly split or pop open.
 This is an audible sound known as "dehiscence."
-The consistency in which they split can however vary as far as timing goes.
+The consistency in which they split can vary however as far as timing goes.

 In commercial processing, the closed-shelled nuts are often separated but sometimes a few remain.
 If you can crack open the shell, the kernels usually have a ripe flavor but can sometimes have a slightly astringent taste.

 Raw or roasted pistachio kernels are composed of about 45% fat with a ratio of about 20% protein.
 Carbohydrates make up approximately 28% with most of that coming from dietary fiber content, not starch or sugar.

 Pistachios are often claimed to be a good heart-healthy option to include in the diet because they support balanced cholesterol levels.
 This is due to their higher monounsaturated fat (MUFA) profile, half of which is in the form of oleic acid.
 One ounce of pistachios contains about 13g of total fat and 156 calories.

 Despite their high-fat ratio, they aren't considered by science to be a food that will contribute to weight gain.
 Rather, they are often promoted and researched as a healthier snack alternative for those on weight-loss programs.

 Consumed in moderation, not more than one ounce or about 45-50 pistachio kernels, they can be a nutrient-dense way to satisfy the appetite with a good amount of protein, likewise providing a substitute for high-carb snacks.